indilib/indi/README.md

 When submitting a new driver, the driver user **documentation** is required as part of the submission process.

-* Installation: Driver name, executable name, what version in INDI it would be available at
+* Installation: Driver name, executable name, version, required INDI version.
-* Features: What features it supports exactly?
+* Features: What features does it support exactly?
-* Operation: How to operate the focuser, each sub section should come with a screenshot of the various tabs..etc.
+* Operation: How to operate the driver?
+Each sub section should come with a screen shot of the various tabs..etc.
-  Preferebly annotated to make it easier for new users to follow.
+  Preferably annotated to make it easier for new users to follow.
-  ** Connecting
-  ** Main Control
-  ** Options
+  * Connecting: How to establish connection?
+How to set port if any?
+  * Main Control: Primary control tab and its functions.
+  * Options: Explanation for the various options available.
+  * Etc: Any other tabs created by the driver.
 * Issues: Any problems or issues or warnings the users should be aware about when using this driver.

 # Unit tests